 5 Effective Link Building Strategies

-Guest posting has recently been in the limelight as another passing fad among link builders.
+Guest posting has recently been in the limelight as another fad among link builders.
 If you create a bunch of low quality, useless articles and share them on low authority sites, you are wasting your time.
 Guest posting should only be done on sites that you would post to if SEO did not exist.
 Is it likely you will get referral traffic from the site you are guest posting on?
 If not, find another site.
-Posting on high quality sites provides a much greater booster in SEO value as well.
+Posting on high-quality sites provides a much greater booster in SEO value as well.
 Aside from getting a link from an authority site, you will also likely get links from people who pick up parts of the content and link back to you or the guest post.
 Either way, you get added SEO value without added work.

 Outreach Link Building